crazyyy/remont-cw.ru/wordpress/wp-content/plugins/quotes-and-tips/readme.txt

 * NEW : The Russian language file is added to the plugin.

 == Upgrade Notice ==

+= V1.26 =
+Ability to restore settings to defaults.
+We updated all functionality for wordpress 4.2.3.

+= V1.25 =
+BWS plugins section is updated.
+We updated all functionality for wordpress 4.2.2.

+= V1.24 =
+Problem with title for Quotes and Tips block is fixed.
+The folder for saving background image was changed.
+Styles of the font family for Quotes and Tips block were deleted.

+= V1.23 =
+We added shortcode for displaying Quotes and Tips block.
+Bug with color from text color field misplacement was fixed.

 = V1.22 =
 Problem with quotes signature is fixed.
 We updated all functionality for wordpress 4.1.